EwenQuim/ewenquim.github.io/articles/6-about-blogging.md

 ## 1. Challenge yourself

 Reading is easy.
 You read thousands of lines everyday.
 Even if you're not the greatest book amateur, you read things on social media.
-Our brain need to gather information and that's why we prefer scrolling on social media than to wait and focus on ourselves.
+Our brain need to gather information and that's why we prefer compulsively scrolling on social media than to wait and focus on ourselves.

 ### Creation